On the night of December 7, Colombia’s windows, balconies, and sidewalks come alive in one of the country’s neatest traditions.

 Unlike many other Colombian holidays, or festivos in Spanish, including most Catholic feast days, it is always a holiday on the actual day of December 8 and not the following Monday.

-For the fellow non-Catholics or not very religious like me, the idea of original sin holds that all humanity shares in the sin of Adam and Eve and have impulses towards evil.
+For the fellow non-Catholics or not very religious like me, the idea of original sin holds that all humanity is forever stained by in the sin of Adam and Eve and their fall from grace and the Garden of Eden.

 In particular, the sin of sexual lust is closely associated with the idea of original sin.